antoine-de/mimirsbrunn/README.md

 # Mímirsbrunn

 As a part of `Navitia <https://github.com/CanalTP/navitia>`_, Mimir is the geocoding service.
-Mimirsbrunn is the process which manage data import in Elasticsearch.
+Mimirsbrunn is the process which manages data import in Elasticsearch.

 ## build